Skip to main content

 Team approach: When the care needs of a client include activities that are outside LPN scope of practice or the individual competencies of the LPN, the LPN seeks out other members of the health care team to jointly review the client's care needs and determine how the care needs will be met between them.
 Where relevant, the registered nurse or registered psychiatric nurse may be the most appropriate team member for the LPN to seek consultation and collaboration with regarding client care needs.

-Team nursing approach: When the nursing care needs of a client include activities that are outside LPN scope of practice or the individual competencies of the LPN, the LPN seeks out the registered nurse or registered psychiatric nurse to jointly review the client's care needs and determine how the care needs will be met between them.
+Team nursing approach: When the nursing care needs of a client include activities that are outside LPN scope of practice or the individual competencies of the LPN, the LPN seeks out the registered nurse or registered psychiatric nurse on the health care team to jointly review the client's care needs and determine how the care needs will be met between them.

 Footnotes

-[2] “Reasonable" refers to the common understanding that registrants of BCCNM would have as to what is appropriate in the situation.
+1. “Reasonable" refers to the common understanding that licensees of BCCNM would have as to what is appropriate in the situation.

-[3] “Medical aesthetics" refers to elective non-surgical outpatient clinical procedures that include the performance of a restricted activity (activities listed in sections 6 and 7 of the Nurses (Licensed Practical) Regulation and are primarily intended to alter or restore a person's appearance.
+3. “Medical aesthetics" refers to elective non-surgical outpatient clinical procedures that include the performance of a restricted activity (activities listed in sections 29-37 of the Nurses and Midwives Regulation) and are primarily intended to alter or restore a person's appearance.

 Need help or support?